-During the year ended 30 June 2022, a review of the Company's risk management framework has been completed.
+During the year ended 30 June 2023, two separate reviews of the Company's risk management framework and risk matrix were completed.

 7.3 A listed entity should disclose:

 - (a) if it has an internal audit function, how the function is structured and what role it performs; or - (b) if it does not have an internal audit function, that fact and the processes it employs for evaluating and continually improving the effectiveness of its governance, risk management and internal control processes.